MetaMask/metamask-monorepo-template/docs/migrate-tags.md

 ## E. Troubleshooting

 > [!WARNING]
-> DO NOT run this script on the monorepo template until the results have been tested on a fork.
+> DO NOT run this script on the metamask monorepo template until the results have been tested on a fork.

-The following commands should NOT be run on the monorepo template unless something has gone very wrong.
+The following commands should NOT be run on the metamask monorepo template unless something has gone very wrong.

 ### 1. Delete remote tags